 Presentations will cover: geology; exploration and production operations; the rule of capture; ownership and correlative rights; common property interests created in oil and gas transactions; the nature of the oil and gas lease and its duration; implied covenants; royalties; division orders and check stub statutes; pooling and unitization; split estates; conservation regulation; local regulation by municipalities; environmental regulation; marketing agreements; farmouts; joint operating agreements; drilling contracts; mineral deeds; and taxation.
 Ethical issues in oil and gas practice are also presented through case examples.

 For planning purposes, the co-sponsors plan to alternate this course between Colorado and Texas, with the 2020 course to be offered in Houston.

 Continuing Education Credit

 This course consists of approximately 32.5 hours of instruction, including 2.25 hours of ethics.
 You must let us know, at least 45 days in advance of the conference, the states or organizations for which you will need credit (see registration form).
 Credit hours for states will vary and are subject to each state’s approval and credit rounding rules.
-Foundation conferences are typically accredited by all mandatory CLE states (except Nevada), all Canadian provinces, and various professional organizations upon request.
+Foundation conferences are typically accredited by all mandatory CLE states and Canadian provinces, and various professional organizations upon request.
 Attorneys from certain states may be required to pay an additional fee.
 The Foundation is a State Bar of California MCLE-approved provider.